marshki/bulky/README.md

 A shell script to rename files en masse.

-BULKY finds and replaces the FIRST occurrence of a string for ALL files
+BULKY finds and replaces the FIRST occurrence of a string in ALL file names that CONTAIN that string, e.g.:
-that MATCH a search term (**by string**), e.g.:

 | Find: "tale"    | Replace: "tail" |
 |-----------------|-----------------|